Help from social services

 If you are ill, disabled or elderly and you are homeless, social services should consider you to be in need or care and support and may have to provide you with accommodation.
 This will depend on a needs assessment and whether there are any other ways you could get accommodation.
 If the housing department can’t help and you are still homeless, social services may have to help you find accommodation.

-The type of help social services provides can vary because it is not defined in law.
+The type of help social services provides can vary.
 For example, they might provide accommodation for you themselves, arrange a temporary place in residential care, or help you to raise money for a deposit on a private rented place.

 For more information about how to get a social services needs assessment, click here.